Create a custom ggplot2 geom for visualizing lattice structures as

 - show.legend

-Logical; should a legend be drawn?
+Logical; whether to include a legend.
 Defaults to

 Details

-In a diamond plot, nodes (diamonds) represent items or conditions in the lattice, while edges represent inclusion (subset) relationships between them.
-The geom combines node and edge rendering with flexible aesthetic options for labels and positioning.
+In a diamond plot, nodes (diamonds) represent items or conditions within the lattice, while edges denote inclusion (subset) relationships between them.
+The geom combines node and edge rendering with flexible control over aesthetics such as labels, color, and size.

 Examples